1. Check with your family doctor

 - Get briefed by a frontliner and sign a vaccination consent form — they will want to know if you have a fever, are pregnant, or have any pre-existing illness

 - Receive the vaccination

-- Wait in the observation area for 30 minutes to be monitored for allergic reactions
+- Wait in the observation area for 15 to 30 minutes to be monitored for allergic reactions

 - Receive vaccination digital certificate on MySejahtera indicating you have received first dose and be given appointment date for second dose